 There are lots and lots of casual dining restaurants of all types found across Tokyo.
 While restaurants are easy to find just about anywhere in the city, good places to go for a large variety of them are around train stations, entertainment districts and the restaurant floors of most department stores, where there is usually a good selection of restaurants ranging from Japanese cuisine to international dining.

-Izakaya are the most common type of casual dining establishments and are good places to try a variety of Japanese foods.
-They can be found in droves around train stations and entertainment districts, and serve popular food items such as yakitori, sashimi and of course beer.
+Izakaya are the most common type of casual dining establishments and are good places to try a variety of dishes.
+They can be found in droves around train stations and entertainment districts and serve popular food items such as yakitori, sashimi and of course beer.
 The following are a few casual dining areas around Tokyo that are well known for their atmosphere:

 Themed cafes such as maid and butler cafes, as well as pet cafes are popular attractions where you can converse or play games with a maid or butler, or spend time with animals such as cats, rabbits or birds while eating light meals or enjoying a coffee or tea.
 Maid cafes can easily be found in Akihabara whereas butler cafes are more concentrated around Ikebukuro.
 Pet cafes can be found in small numbers around the city.
 All these types of cafes usually charge a small cover charge in addition to food and drinks.

-Another type of themed dining are food theme parks (also known as food museums) which typically feature different variations of a specific food such as ramen or gyoza.
+Another type of themed dining are food theme parks which typically feature different variations of a specific food such as ramen or gyoza.
 Despite the name, food theme parks are usually indoors and work similarly to a food court except that all the vendors are selling variations and regional types of the same dish.
 Some food theme parks around Tokyo include the Namja Gyoza Stadium in Ikebukuro and a ramen theme park in Aquacity on Odaiba.

-Finally, for those looking for a quirky and entertaining meal, themed restaurants like the Ninja Restaurant, the Robot Restaurant and The Lock Up in Tokyo can be a fun and appealing attraction.
+Finally, for those looking for a quirky and entertaining meal, themed restaurants like the Ninja Restaurant and The Lock Up in Tokyo can be a fun and appealing attraction.
 Themed restaurants are decorated similarly to an amusement park, have themed menus and staff who dress in costume.
 The food usually follows the overall theme of the restaurant, and there may be some type of show during the meal.
-The Robot Restaurant is one of the few that is an actual dinner show, where the live dancing and entertainment are the main attraction rather than the food.

 The easiest place to try a Japanese-style breakfast are hotels, many of which offer Japanese breakfast set meals or buffets with both Japanese and Western dishes.
 Otherwise a Japanese-style breakfast is difficult to find as most restaurants and coffee shops tend to serve Western-style breakfasts or coffee and toast sets only.
 One option may be gyudon restaurants which often offer basic Japanese breakfast sets at cheap prices.

 For the more adventurous, the sushi restaurants in the Tsukiji Outer Market and at Toyosu Market are open from early morning, offering fresh sushi for breakfast.
-While there are a handful of 24-hour sushi restaurants around Tsukiji, a large majority of the restaurants close by mid-afternoon.
+Note that many of these restaurants close by mid-afternoon.

 Top rated in Tokyo powered by